UniMath/agda-unimath/src/order-theory/increasing-sequences-posets.lagda.md

     type-Prop is-increasing-prop-sequence-Poset
 ```

-### Increasing values of a sequence in partially ordered sets
+### The predicate of being an increasing value of a sequence in a partially ordered set

 ```agda
 module _